 6. Single Barbless Weight Hooks

 Single barbless weight hooks with #6 to #4 sizes will do.
-Nevertheless, you may need various hooks depending on the sizes of the fish you want to catch.
+Nevertheless, you may need various hooks, depending on the size of the fish you want to catch.

 8. A Stable Fishing Boat